icyphox/vite/README.md

 ```console
 $ ./vite.py new <project-path>
 ```
-Write your Markdown files in the `pages` directory and execute
+Write your Markdown files in the `pages` directory and execute:
 ```console
 $ ./make.py   # in project directory
 ```